 Here are the basic specifications of Barclaycard Ring's credit card offer, which compares favorably to the best credit card deals on the market:

 - A single, 8 percent variable APR for purchases, balance transfers and cash advances

 - 1 percent foreign transaction fees

 Though connected to one of Europe's most dominant banks, Wilmore notes that Barclaycard's "clean brand" in the United States gave his team an almost blank slate to envision a new kind of credit card experience.

 Barclaycard US operates rewards credit cards in partnership with recognizable brands like US Airways, Apple, and Barnes & Noble.
 However, Barclaycard Ring marks the company's biggest attempt yet to launch a new card stateside under its own moniker.
-Instead of debuting with a splashy -- and expensive -- media campaign, Wilmore's team touted the card's features online, emphasizing that unusual 8 percent interest rate.
+Instead of debuting with a splashy -- and expensive -- media campaign, Wilmore's team touted the card's features online, emphasizing that unusual 8 percent variable APR.

 Communication and transparency

 "The fact that we chose 8 percent and not 7.99 percent reflected the fact that we wanted to be transparent," Wilmore says.
 "We were surprised by the reaction that we saw in people from the pilot that said, 'thanks for not trying to insult my intelligence, that you're not trying to take me for that extra one one-hundredth of a penny.'"

 Clear communication defines the Barclaycard Ring experience, including an instant-decision credit card application that clearly states the minimum credit score (680) and other requirements for prospective cardholders.

 Wilmore says that his team used guidance from the Consumer Financial Protection Bureau to craft a simple summary of the card's terms and conditions that reads in plain English, at about one-sixth the length of the industry standard.